Choosing Kitchen Units

 - Various glass fronted or open wall units to fit into a run of wall units or to finish off at the end.

-A 'peninsular' style unit provides storage above a work surface were there is no wall to fix the unit to.
+A 'peninsular' style unit provides storage above a work surface where there is no wall to fix the unit to.
 The main difference between ordinary wall units and 'peninsular' units is that the back of 'peninsular' units are better finished as it is visible after installation.
 Special support kits are required to mount peninsular units, these include the support legs and unit bases to take the weight of the unit and not obstruct the work surface too much.

 The work surface needs to be chosen to fit alone the top of the base units - the choice is normally between laminated worktops and stone (granite, slate etc).